Your top bath and body care questions, answered

 5. My SaltZ&Co soap doesn’t lather as well as Irish Spring.
 Our all natural glycerin soap base is super moisturizing and because it’s detergent-free, it doesn’t give the ‘big bubble’ lather you might be used to.
 However, if you use a bath pouf, it will maximize the amount of creamy lather and either way, glycerin soap is a great way to get a deep clean without drying or irritating your skin!

 This is just the tip of the iceberg when it comes to natural product questions.
 Do you have natural beauty questions of your own?
-Post them here and we’ll answer them!
+Ask them here and we’ll answer them!